A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Numerical experiments

 \subsection{DIB model on the sphere}

 We proceed our experiments by considering the DIB model on a sphere.
 In particular, the governing equations are~\cite{LBFS17}

 and $\eta_4 = \eta_1(1-\zeta_5)(1-\eta_3+\eta_3\zeta_5)/(\zeta_5(1+\eta_3\zeta_5))$.
 The symbol $\Delta_\mathrm{S}$ denotes the Laplace--Beltrami operator~\eqref{eq:lapsphere}.
-The spatial domain $\Omega$ is a sphere with radius $\rho_*=1.1653$, while the parameter values are set to $\zeta_1=\zeta_2=10$, $\zeta_3=1$, $\zeta_4=48$, $\zeta_5=0.5$, $\eta_1=5$, $\eta_2=2.5$, $\eta_3=0.2$, $\eta_5=1.5$, and $\varepsilon=20$.
+The spatial domain $\Omega$ is a sphere with radius $\rho_*=1.1653$, while the parameter values are set to $\zeta_1=\zeta_2=10$, $\zeta_3=1$, {$\zeta_4=44$}, $\zeta_5=0.5$, $\eta_1=5$, $\eta_2=2.5$, $\eta_3=0.2$, $\eta_5=1.5$, and $\varepsilon=20$.
 The initial condition is a small random perturbation of the spatially homogeneous equilibrium $(u_\mathrm{e},v_\mathrm{e})=(0,\zeta_5)$, that is

 For the simulation we consider as DOF per direction $(n_\theta,n_\phi)=(100,50)$ and the time-marching scheme is the adaptation of integrator~\eqref{eq:ee_sphere} to coupled systems.
-The final time is set to $t_*=18$ and the number of time steps is $m=9000$.
-The outcome is depicted in Figure~\ref{fig:plot_turing_sphere_DIB}, and it resembles similar experiments available in the literature (see, e.g., Reference~\cite[Fig.~2 center]{LBFS17}).
-In particular, the choice of the parameters triggers the Turing instability and the resulting pattern in the $u$ component are one-armed spirals.
-The wall-clock time of the simulation is approximately 3 seconds.
+The final time is set to {$t_*=8$} and the number of time steps is {$m=4000$}.

+The outcome is depicted in Figure~\ref{fig:plot_turing_sphere_DIB}, and it resembles similar experiments available in the literature (see, e.g., \cite[Fig.~2 {bottom left}]{LBFS17}).
+In particular, the choice of the parameters triggers the Turing instability and the resulting pattern in the $u$ component are {axisymmetric stripes.
+Moreover, the stationary indicators show the expected behaviors.} The wall-clock time of the simulation is approximately {1.2 seconds}.